-Are you looking to form a limited liability company (LLC) in the state of Texas, but you’re not sure how the formation process works?
-There are several important steps when it comes to creating a Texas LLC that is compliant and able to do business in the state.
+Are you looking to form a limited liability company (LLC) in Texas, but you’re not sure how the process works?
+There are several important steps to create a compliant Texas LLC that can do business in the state.

 To get started, please reference our 6-step guide below or hire an affordable online LLC formation service.

 Forming an LLC has a lot of steps involved, some of which can be complicated.
 That’s why many entrepreneurs hire a service like ZenBusiness and LegalZoom to take care of the LLC formation process.

 However, hiring us at ZenBusiness will get you more value and save $79 or more on your LLC formation.
 Get started for free today (just pay your state fee).

 The Texas LLC is one of the most popular business structures in the state.
 It’s a more casual and flexible type of business than a corporation, but includes the personal asset protection that’s lacking from sole proprietorships and general partnerships.